Ninja Kiwi: Ninja Kiwi Archive

-SAS Zombie Assault 4 was released back in May 11, 2014 (open beta) which was a top-down shooter game with game modes such as Single-player and Multi-player.
+SAS Zombie Assault 4 was released back on May 11, 2014 (open beta) which was a top-down shooter game with game modes such as Single-player and Multi-player.

+Red Reign

+Red Reign is a real-time strategy video game released by Ninja Kiwi as a launch titles for Apple Arcade in September 2019.
+In the game, players try to conquer the enemy's castle by deploying units, in the vein of StarCraft and Warcraft's multiplayer modes.

 Awesome Points

-Awesome Points are used to keep track of a player's achievements and medals they earn within Ninja Kiwi games.
+Awesome Points were used to keep track of a player's achievements and medals they earn within Ninja Kiwi games.
 Depending on how much Awesome Points a player has, they may level up.

 Leveling up entails a newly earned title with the highest being rewarded at Level 59 being called "Sky Spirit", and a spin of the wheel of fate, and a new avatar as a reward.
 Awesome Points can also go to a Clan's total awesome, pushing their clan up the rankings.
-Another reward that comes with levelling up is either differently colored profile stars to the value of one's votes on the forum being multiplied.
+Another reward that comes with leveling up is either differently colored profile stars to the value of one's votes on the forum being multiplied.